-(xv) According to the information and explanations given to us the Company has notentered into non-cash transaction with directors or persons connected with him and hencereporting under clause 3 (xv) of the Order is not applicable to the Company.
+(xv) In our opinion and according to the information and explanations given to us thecompany has not entered into any non-cash transactions with its directors or personsconnected with its directors and hence provisions of section 192 of the Companies Act2013 are not applicable to the company.

-We have audited the internal financial controls over financial reporting of M. K.Proteins Limited ( the Company ) as of March 31 2019 in conjunction with our auditof the financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of M. K.Proteins Limited ("the Company") as of March 31 2022 in conjunction withour audit of the financial statements of the Company for the year ended on that date.

 Meaning of Internal Financial Controls over Financial Reporting